 The editors header has a select menu that let you filter what the Outliner should show.
 It helps to narrow the list of objects so that you can find things quickly and easily.

-- Shows everything in the current scene.
+- Shows all the collections and objects in the current view layer.

 - Lists data-block that are used by the Sequencer.